AqwamCreates/DataPredict/docs/API/Others/ModelParametersMerger.md

 ## Notes

-* "weightedAverage" and "best" does not work with models that do not store tables of matrices or matrix.
+* "WeightedAverage" and "Best" does not work with models that do not store tables of matrices or matrix.
 It also does not work for models with sequential output.
 For example:

   *  DBSCAN and AffinityPropagation models.
 (Contains non-matrices)